 The Tomahawk was one of the most popular motherboards for 2nd Generation Ryzen, with good reason.

-The MSI Tomahawk MAX continues to offer excellent hardware at an attractive price point, along with features like BIOS Flashback.
-With the release of 3rd Generation Ryzen, we can see its popularity was not undeserved.
+The MSI Tomahawk MAX continues to offer excellent hardware at an attractive price point, along with premium features like BIOS Flashback.

 The QVL for the Tomahawk is nothing short of impressive, featuring a good number of memory modules running in even quad-channel configurations at speeds well above the standard 3200 MHz mark.